Payment terms

 Shame this thread was taken off topic and degenerated into bickering (by the usual suspects).

 Enjoy this discussion?
 Check out these related topics: 30 DAYS PAYMENT?
-Really, Goodbye 7 Days, Hello 30 (New Credit Terms), Fuel cards as payment for tolls in Europe, New payment terms from one of my customers, Late Payment Fee, Payment, Terms, Non Payment of Job, Website search terms, Payment terms.
+Really, Goodbye 7 Days, Hello 30 (New Credit Terms), Fuel cards as payment for tolls in Europe, Payment, Late Payment Fee, New payment terms from one of my customers, Terms, Website search terms, Non Payment of Job, Payment terms.

 Reply To Topic